 Websites can have extra description, like to describe the content of photographs, and extra tags put into the code of website to better describe the content and allow screenreaders (software that reads-out webpages in an audio form for people with vision impairments), to help them better understand the webpage.
 If the person’s vision impairment is not great, they may not be able to depict and decipher the content and things inside the photograph, so how would they be able to read the photograph?
 Well, alt tags can be used to describe the image in a text form, that can then be read-out in audio form, using screenreader software.

 In the area of graphic communication design, things like: a search option on a website, or an index in the back of a book, or a contents page at the front of a publication, allow better access to the information.
 Even simple heading levels like heading 1, heading 2 and heading 3, allow much better access into information.
 Imagine if the information was one large block of text with no indents, headings, punctuation or paragraph spaces, how easy would it be to use then..?

 Yes access structures increase and improve usability, however, they are more directed at allowing better access to information.

 Accessibility and laws

 Since 2010, there have been great improvements, interest and new laws introduced around accessibility issues.
-Here are 2 links to more information about accessibility and new laws:
+Here are 2 links to more information about accessibility laws:

-- Law and requirements webpage by The Plain Language Action and Information Network.
-The Plain Writing Act of 2010 in America, was signed on 13 October 2010 and requires federal agencies use clear government communication that the public can understand and use.
+- The Law and requirements webpage by The Plain Language Action and Information Network.
+The Plain Writing Act of 2010 in America, was signed on the 13th October 2010 and requires federal agencies to use clear government communication that the public can understand and use.

 Personal experiences of bad accessibility